 Nebraska 811 will not, and is not authorized to, settle disputes between excavators, facility operators and contract locators.
-In the event that you may be involved in a dispute, Nebraska 811 may provide copies of records.
+In the event of a dispute, Nebraska 811 may provide copies of records.

-If an excavator or facility owner has repeated incidents of non-compliance or failure to adhere to the statutes, you may file a complaint with the Attorney General's office.
-Complaint forms can be found on the Nebraska 811 website or by contacting the Attorney General's office.
+If an excavator or facility owner has repeated incidents of non-compliance or failure to adhere to the statutes, a complaint may be filed as described in the previous section.